msi-ris/Tutorials/rnaseq_cmd.md

 ```

 As the help message shows, you must specify a FASTQ directory, a HISAT2 index,
 and a GTF file.
-We have provided these for you fur the tutorial, but eventually
+We have provided these for you fur the tutorial, but before we
-you will have your own files.
-Before we actually run the analysis, through, we
+actually run the analysis, through, we have to generate experimental group files
-have to generate experimental group files for differential expression testing.
+for differential expression testing.

 [Return to top](#top)
 #### <a name="2.3.1"></a> 2.3.1: Generating Experimental Groups